Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Numerical Analysis for the Secondary infection model

-Another interesting result obtained from our model is that the production of heterologous antibodies in the secondary infection enhances the production of homologous antibodies.
-Therefore we observe higher values of homologous antibodies in the secondary infection in comparison to homologous antibodies of the primary infection.
+Another interesting aspect due to the non-linearity of our model is that the production of heterologous antibodies in the secondary infection enhances the production of homologous antibodies.
+Therefore we observe higher values of homologous antibodies in the secondary infection in comparison to homologous antibodies of the primary infection as is clear from Fig.\ref{fig:fig12}.
 It leads us to conclude that the higher values of total antibody counts in secondary infection are not only because of the presence of heterologous antibodies but also because of the enhancement in homologous antibody production.
-This result, shown in Figure (~\ref{fig:fig10}), is in agreement with observations \cite{Hal70,Hal88}.

-It is reported that the viral load is not detected in patients affected by secondary infection when they are suffering from severe conditions like DSS or DHF \cite{Hal70,Hal88}.
-Our model also indicates that the viral load clears from the body within 7 days even for secondary infection, in fact it clears faster than the primary infection.
-It is worth noticing that the maximum value of viral load is higher in secondary infection as compared to primary infection.
-This confirms that the ADE mechanism is at work.
-Figure (~\ref{fig:fig11}) clearly depicts these results.

-Earlier studies suggest that the severity of secondary dengue infection varies depending on the similarities of the two DENV serotypes involved.
-In our model this similarity is quantified by a measure called correlation factor \textit{w}.
-Our results show that the enhancement of homologous antibody production in the secondary infection varies with this factor, as shown in Figure (~\ref{fig:fig12}).
-Further biological studies to verify this correlation by analysing the degree of similarity between the different serotypes and the severity of infection can be done.

-We also identify regions of stability for the secondary infection using numerical simulations and show the region of stability as a function of \textit{f} and \textit{k} similar to that of primary infection.
-As the value of \textit{w} increases the region of instability for non zero virus count becomes narrower as shown in the Figures(~\ref{fig:fig13}).
-This implies that even though the severity of the infection might increase with \textit{w} (because of enhanced antibody production) the instability region in fact decreases.
-Also, in the situations when the system was in the unstable region of primary infection, the outcome of the secondary infection is independent of the initial value of heterologous antibody.